exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/DSL.rst

         EqnTerm <|-- Others
         EqnSystem <|-- EqnTerm

-So, the general assumption is that a EqnSystem consists of multiple EqnTerms that are either explicit, implicit or temporal.
-Consequently, plus, minus or scaling with a field needs to be handled by the EqnTerm.
+Thus, an `EqnSystem` consists of multiple `EqnTerms` which are either explicit, implicit, or temporal.
+Consequently, plus, minus, and scaling with a field needs to be handled by the `EqnTerm`.

 EqnTerm
 -------

-`EqnTerm` represents a term in an equation.
-It is a template class that can be instantiated with different value types.
-An `EqnTerm` can be explicit, implicit or temporal and needs be scalable by a scalar value or a field. `EqnTerm` is implemented as Type Erasure (more details `[1] <https://medium.com/@gealleh/type-erasure-idiom-in-c-0d1cb4f61cf0>`_ `[2] <https://www.youtube.com/watch?v=4eeESJQk-mw>`_ `[3] <https://www.youtube.com/watch?v=qn6OqefuH08>`_).
-So, the `EqnTerm` class provides a common interface for classes without inheritance.
-Consequently, the classes only needs to implement the interface and can be used in the DSL as shown in the example:
+The template `EqnTerm` represents a term in an equation and can be instantiated with different value types.
+An `EqnTerm` is either explicit, implicit or temporal, and needs to be scalable by a scalar value or a further field.
+The `EqnTerm` implementation used Type Erasure (more details `[1] <https://medium.com/@gealleh/type-erasure-idiom-in-c-0d1cb4f61cf0>`_ `[2] <https://www.youtube.com/watch?v=4eeESJQk-mw>`_ `[3] <https://www.youtube.com/watch?v=qn6OqefuH08>`_) to achieve polymorphism without inheritance.
+Consequently, the class needs only to implement the interface which is used in the DSL and which is shown in the below example:

 Example: